Mechanisms of radiation-induced structural transformations in deposited gold clusters: MD simulations of structural transformations in deposited clusters

 Results of MD simulations of structural transformations induced by momentum transfer are summarized in Fig.~\ref{fig:Au923_CNA_kicks}.
 Panels~A and B illustrate an $I_h \to {\rm fcc}$ structural transformation which has occurred upon the sequential deposition of the energy $E_{\rm tr} \approx 1.1$~eV (corresponding to the scattering angle $\theta = 90^{\circ}$) into randomly selected gold atoms.
 Deposition of the energy $E_{\rm tr}$ into different atoms results in the change of RDF, similar to the results shown above in Fig.~\ref{fig:Au923_RDF}.
 As shown in Fig.~\ref{fig:Au923_CNA_kicks}B, an increase in the fcc fraction from $\sim$15\% to $\sim$30\% has occurred after ca. 200 energy deposition events, while the fraction of non-crystalline atoms decreased from $\sim$70\% to $\sim$55\%, similar to the results shown in Fig.~\ref{fig:Au923_CNA_plasmon}.
 Figure~\ref{fig:Au923_CNA_kicks}C demonstrates that a similar transition takes place upon the deposition of the energy $E_{\rm tr}^{\rm max} \approx 2.2$~eV, corresponding to the scattering angle $\theta = 180^{\circ}$ (heads-on collision).
 In this case, a smaller number of energy deposition events (about 50 events) are required for the structural transition.

-The results shown in Figs.~\ref{fig:Au923_CNA_plasmon}--\ref{fig:Au923_CNA_kicks} indicate that the fraction of atoms in the fcc lattice remains nearly constant (for the given simulation times) once the structural transformation has occurred.
+The results shown in Figures~\ref{fig:Au923_CNA_plasmon} and \ref{fig:Au923_CNA_kicks} indicate that the fraction of atoms in the fcc lattice remains nearly constant (for the given simulation times) once the structural transformation has occurred.
 This result agrees qualitatively with the experimental observations \cite{Wang_2012_PRL.108.245502} that deposited fcc clusters are more stable than $I_h$ cluster, and no further transformations in Au$_{923}$ have been observed after the $I_h \to D_h$ or $I_h \to \textrm{fcc}$ transformation occurs.
+It should be noted that we are unaware of any equivalent analysis of this kind in experiments studying the structure of deposited clusters.
+Therefore, further efforts have to be made about the detailed comparison of the experimentally observed cluster structures with simulated ones.
+The important conclusion from the present study is that structural transitions to fcc-like Au$_{923}$ structures are seen both in the experiment \cite{Wang_2012_PRL.108.245502} and the present simulations.